gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 You can see estimated magnitude levels for your hardware here: http://quickmag.ml/cgi-bin/script.cgi

-Unfortunately data for some whitelisted projects like WCG are not available so they won't be included in the estimate.
+Unfortunately, data for some whitelisted projects like WCG are not available so they won't be included in the estimate.

 There are also overrun CPU projects or projects that do not provide constant work unit (WU) flow.